 Despite the never-ending amount of divorce advice out there, the end of a marriage is hard.
 Divorce is scary, and there is no one-size-fits-all approach to getting through it.
 Divorce means the start of a new phase of your life—one that you never planned for.

-Divorce is hard.
-Divorce is scary.
-Divorce means the start of a new phase of your life — one that was never planned.
-My parents were divorced, I was a second wife and stepmother for 14 years, and I have been a family law attorney for 21 years.
-But none of that prepared me for the roller coaster of emotions that went along with my own divorce.
-I thought I knew what to expect and I thought I was prepared.
+My parents were divorced, and I was a second-wife and stepmother for 14 years.
+On top of that, I have been a family law attorney for 21 years.
+But even so, none of that prepared me for the roller coaster of emotions that came along with my own divorce.
+I thought I knew what to expect, and I thought I was prepared.
+Hadn’t I been dishing out divorce advice to clients for years?
+Surely if there was an expert, I was it.
 I was so wrong.

 Daryl Weinman is a family law attorney, practicing in the Austin, Texas, area for twenty-one years.
 A child of divorce, a stepmother for fourteen years, a mother of two teenage boys, and divorced now herself for the past four years, Daryl has seen divorce from most every angle and can truly relate to the emotional struggles of her clients and divorced friends.
 To leverage her insights and smart, savvy takeaways, read her new book, Post Divorce Journey Back to Yourself available at Barnes & Noble or Amazon.com.
 Or if you are in the Austin area, or a resident of Texas and would like to consult with Daryl for legal divorce advice, visit here for details.

 Although SAS periodically features links to and writing by other professionals on the SAS website, SAS for Women™ is not responsible for the accuracy or content of that information.
 As for what is best for you and your future, SAS always recommends you speak to a professional to discuss the particulars of your situation.